devsteppe9/voting_app/README.md

 ![Architecture diagram](architecture.excalidraw.png)

-* A front-end web app in [Spring Boot/Thymeleaf](/vote) which lets you vote between two options and create multiple voting sessions
+* A front-end web app [Spring Boot/Thymeleaf](/vote) for submitting votes and lets you create multiple voting sessions
-* A [Kafka](https://hub.docker.com/_/redis/) which collects new votes
+* A [Kafka](https://hub.docker.com/_/redis/) message broker for handling vote events
-* A [Spring Boot](/worker/) worker which consumes votes and persists them in a Postgres database.
+* A [Spring Boot](/worker/) worker service to process and persist votes in a Postgres database.
-* A [Spring Boot](/vote-session) REST API which lets you create a new voting session and show active voting sessions
+* A [Spring Boot](/vote-session) REST API for managing voting sessions
 * A [Postgres](https://hub.docker.com/_/postgres/) database
-* A [Node.js](/result) web app which shows the results of the voting in real time
+* A [Node.js](/result) web app for displaying real-time results

 ## Notes